Communications - Professional Writing

 - Presentations and speech writing

 - Information design and data visualization

-As a student of the Communications – Professional Writing program, you will have the advantage of creating a diverse and professional portfolio that will include training modules, complex visual aids (such as infographics), and compelling layouts for many different print and virtual platforms (brochures, newsletters, websites and more).
-Thanks to your well-rounded training, you will be able to launch a career that can go the distance in a variety of roles, in both the profit and non-profit sectors.
+As a student of the Communications – Professional Writing program, you have the advantage of creating a diverse and professional portfolio that includes training modules, complex visual aids (such as infographics), and compelling layouts for many different print and virtual platforms (brochures, newsletters, websites and more).
+Thanks to your well-rounded training, you will be able to launch a writing career that can go the distance, taking on a variety of roles in both the profit and non-profit sectors.

-Please note: This program requires students to have and use a mobile computing device (laptop running Windows or OS X) and software that meets or exceeds the recommended hardware requirements.
+Please note: This program requires you to have and use a mobile computing device that meets or exceeds the recommended hardware requirements.
 For more information, please visit storyartscentre.info/mobile-learning.

 |Course Code||Course Title||Location|

 |CMPW-703||Web Copywriting||Story Arts Centre|